HuskyHacks/PMAT-labs/labs/4-1.Bossfight-wannacry.exe/answers/README.md

 A: The killswitch operates like this:

-- In the main function of WannaCry, the string of the killswitch URL is moved into ESI.
+- In the main function of WannaCry, the string of the killswitch URL is moved into ECX.
 - The arguments for InternetOpenA are pushed onto the stack.
 The boolean result of InternetOpenA is moved into EAX.
 - The arguments for InternetOpenUrlA are pushed onto the stack, including the killswitch URL.
 The result of InternetOpenUrlA is moved into EAX.
 Then, this result is also moved into EDI.